pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 1. Fill in the PoC application form by doing one of the following:

-    - On the PingCAP website, go to the [Apply for PoC](https://pingcap.com/apply-for-poc/) page to fill in the PoC application form.
+    - On the PingCAP website, go to the [Apply for PoC](https://pingcap.com/apply-for-poc/) page to fill in the application form.
-    - In the [TiDB Cloud console](https://tidbcloud.com/), click <MDSvgIcon name="icon-top-apply-for-poc" /> **Apply for PoC** in the upper-right corner to fill in the PoC application form.
+    - In the [TiDB Cloud console](https://tidbcloud.com/), click **Contact Us** > in the upper-right corner, and select <MDSvgIcon name="icon-top-apply-for-poc" /> **Apply for PoC** to fill in the application form.

     Once you submit the form, the TiDB Cloud support team will review your application, contact you, and transfer credits to your account once the application is approved.
 You can also contact a PingCAP support engineer to assist with your PoC procedures to ensure the PoC runs as smoothly as possible.